 Students in the six-month Reserve training programs are not eligible for this credit.
-This is in accordance with the recommendation of The American Council on Education, issued September, 1957.
+This is in accordance with the recommendations of The American Council on Education, issued September, 1957.

-The State of California provides a program for children of veterans who are deceased or disabled from service-connected causes.
-Application should be made to the California Department of Veteran Affairs at 350 McAllister St. in San Francisco.
+The state of California provides a program for children of veterans who are deceased or disabled from service-connected causes.
+Application should be made to the California Department of Veterans Affairs at 350 McAllister Street in San Francisco.